HomeEmerging technologiesTransparent solar panels will allow windows to generate electricity

 The team also demonstrated that the high performance of the solar cell could be maintained on larger scales, with solar cells as large as 1cm² maintaining a high level of efficiency.

-The transparent solar cell has the potential to be integrated into a wide range of electronic devices, allowing them to harness the sun’s energy without the need for an external power supply.
+Transparent solar panels have the potential to be integrated into a wide range of electronic devices, allowing them to harness the sun’s energy without the need for an external power supply.

-This new technology for transparent solar panels has the potential to be a significant advancement in the integration of solar technology into a variety of existing technologies.
+This new technology demonstrates how transparent solar panels will allow windows to generate electricity in a wide variety of settings, representing a significant advancement in the integration of solar technology into existing structures.

-The panels have demonstrated a significant increase in both transparency and efficiency compared to previous designs, making them a potential candidate for discreetly harvesting solar energy.
+The panels have demonstrated a significant increase in both transparency and efficiency compared to previous designs, making them a strong candidate for discreetly harvesting solar energy.

 If the technology becomes more widely available in the future, it could enable a range of electronic devices to harness the sun’s energy without the need for an external power supply or connection to the grid.